 In order to defend unfair dismissal claims, employers must be able to show that they had a fair reason to dismiss and followed a fair procedure (which is where consulting with the employee will come into play).

-In unfair dismissal cases relating to changes to contractual terms and conditions, the outcome will often come down to the employer’s ability to demonstrate, with evidence, that they had a sound business reason for the dismissal.
+In unfair dismissal cases relating to changing terms and conditions of employment, the outcome will often come down to the employer’s ability to demonstrate, with evidence, that they had a sound business reason for the dismissal.
 A Tribunal will judge reasonability from the perspective of a what a reasonable employer would do in the circumstances, meaning the reason you give mustn’t be trivial but also doesn’t need to be as extreme as to be the determining factor in your business going under.

 Director of Legal Services